Ashlalala/aajonusnet/md/Topics/E.coli.md

+###E.coli Are Responsible For Nourishing Our Brains And Nervous Systems

 E.coli are predominately found in the final stages of digestion in the bowel.
 E.coli digest proteins and fats into finitely small molecules that feed and nourish our brains and nervous systems.
 They are responsible for